shczhen/docs/sql-statements/sql-statement-grant-privileges.md

 ---
-title: GRANT<特権>| TiDBSQLステートメントリファレンス
+title: GRANT <privileges> | TiDB SQL Statement Reference
-summary: TiDBデータベースでのGRANT<privileges>の使用法の概要。
+summary: An overview of the usage of GRANT <privileges> for the TiDB database.
 ---

 # <code>GRANT &#x3C;privileges></code> {#code-grant-x3c-privileges-code}